SModelS/smodels/docs/manual/source/OutputDescription.rst

    :lines: 18312-18316

 * information about the missing topologies with long cascade decays.
+  The long cascade decays are classified by the initially produced mother particles.
+  If more than one pair of mothers are contributing to the same class of elements, the full list is given in the comment.
+  For definiteness all lists are sorted.
   If **addCoverageID** = True, all the |elements| IDs contributing to the missing topology are shown.

 .. literalinclude:: /images/screenoutput.txt
    :lines: 18323-18327

 * information about the missing topologies with asymmetric decays.
+  The asymmetric branch decays are classified by the initially produced mother particles.
+  If more than one pair of mothers are contributing to the same class of elements, the full list is given in the comment.
+  For definiteness all lists are sorted.
   If **addCoverageID** = True, all the |elements| IDs contributing to the missing topology are shown.

 .. literalinclude:: /images/screenoutput.txt